rowe-morehouse/rowemore/content/posts/product-management-uncertainty-and-risk.md

 2. what you DON'T know
 3. What you WILL know

-Then provide a pyramid argument while pointing at your RAID log.
+Then provide a pyramid argument while pointing at your RAID Log.

 The lesson is to think carefully about risks, and think carefully in advance about how you talk about your progress in light of those risks.
 Be super proactive in your communication ESPECIALLY when there are problems or ambiguity.
 You are not "bothering" people by keeping them  asynchronously updated.
 More communication can only help, not hurt.

-## Product Management is tricky
+## Product Management is tricky …

 In actuality you are not only solving for your users' problems, you are also solving for the problems of your team and your organization … and you always have to be looking out for yourself at the same time!